bugfender/bugfender-maui/README.md

 ## Usage

+### Downloading this project
+You will need the files in this project, as first step you should [download it](https://github.com/bugfender/bugfender-xamarin/archive/master.zip).

 ### Integrating bindings on an iOS project

 * Right click on *Your Solution* > **Add Existing Project...** > Select the `BugfenderBinding.iOS` project you just downloaded.